18

 In most cases, no. Keeping furniture and contents inside the home can actually improve results by allowing the fog to contact more surfaces and treat the environment more comprehensively.
 We provide specific preparation guidance before every job at your Richmond home.

-What if mold conditions return after treatment?
+What if conditions return after treatment?

-Every Pure Maintenance of Texas treatment includes a 12-month microbial-free limited warranty.
+Every Pure Maintenance of Texas service includes a 12-month limited warranty.
 If you experience a recurrence within that period, we return to your Richmond home and retreat at no charge.
 Long-term indoor air quality depends on correcting the underlying moisture source, something we discuss with every Fort Bend County homeowner as part of our evaluation process.

 What size mold situations do you treat in Richmond?